mathieucarbou/MycilaConfig/docs/index.md

 See [`examples/Test/Test.ino`](examples/Test/Test.ino) for a complete example demonstrating:

-- Setting up keys and defaults
+- Setting up keys and defaults with string values
-- Using global and per-key validators
+- Using global and per-key validators with variant values
-- Setting and getting values
+- Setting and getting string values
 - Checking Result codes and Status enum
 - Backup and restore functionality
-- Change and restore callbacks
+- Change and restore callbacks (with optional values for unset operations)

 ### JSON Export